cwgieselman/sf-preprocessing/README.md

 # sf-preprocessing
 When I first started devloping on Salesforce, I was bummed that the VisualForce development and Deployment workflow didn't lend itself to the preprocessing and automation techniques being used these days.
 Using what I know about 'Modern' Front End Architecture and what I was learning about VisualForce, along with some of the sweet Grunt Plug-ins out there, I came up with this solution to build and deploy a complete set of processed Front End assets to a Salesforce org.

-## Dependencies
-I'm not really inventing anything new here, just combining what I view as a set of useful tools to leverage some newer FE technologies in VisualForce development.
-Some of the tools used have dependencies not explicitly called out in plain site.
-So a quick list:
-- [Ruby Gems](https://rubygems.org/), [Compass](http://compass-style.org/install/), and [SASS](http://sass-lang.com/install) are all required to run Compass and compile the CSS
-- [Ant](http://ant.apache.org/index.html) is what is used to Deploy to Salesforce.
-(I prefer to manage all this dependencies with [Homebrew](http://brew.sh/))

 ## Overview of my workflow
 My standard 'toolkit' for writing VisualForce consists of:
 1. [Sublime Text 3](http://www.sublimetext.com/) with the [MavensMate](http://mavensmate.com/) Plug-In